 He turned a bowler hat and a cane into universal symbols of human resilience, using silent comedy to critique the modern world.

-Charles Chaplin's childhood in Victorian London was one of dire poverty and workhouse hardship, an experience that would forever fuel his art.
-He found escape and purpose in music hall performances, honing the physical precision he'd later perfect on screen.
-Emigrating to America, he swiftly became the Keystone Film Company's biggest star, inventing the 'Little Tramp'—a figure of shabby elegance and indomitable spirit.
-With United Artists, which he co-founded, he gained creative control and began crafting masterpieces like 'The Kid', 'City Lights', and 'Modern Times', blending slapstick with profound social commentary.
-His first sound film, 'The Great Dictator', was a brave political satire that ended with a passionate plea for humanity.
-Later life brought exile from the U.S. during the Red Scare and a final, triumphant return to acclaim in Europe, cementing his status as cinema's first global auteur.
+Charles Chaplin directed and starred in 'The Kid', 'City Lights', and 'Modern Times', films that blended slapstick with social critique.
+His childhood in Victorian London meant dire poverty and workhouse hardship, experiences that fueled his art.
+He found escape in music hall performances, honing the physical precision he later used on screen.
+After emigrating to America, he became the Keystone Film Company's biggest star, inventing the 'Little Tramp'—a figure of shabby elegance and indomitable spirit.
+Co-founding United Artists gave him creative control.
+His first sound film, 'The Great Dictator', was a brave political satire ending with a passionate plea for humanity.
+Later life brought exile from the U.S. during the Red Scare and a final, triumphant return to Europe.
+He remains cinema's first global auteur.

 1883–1900